Three Wonders: Don't Pull

 A puzzle game similar to games like the Adventures of Lolo series, Pengo, and Capcom's own puzzle game Pirate Ship Higemaru.
 It involves the player controlling either a rabbit named Don (Player 1) or a squirrel called Pull (Player 2), pushing blocks to crush monsters.

-Luo appears also in Marvel vs. Capcom: Clash of Super Heroes as an assist character in game.
-He was also playable character on Capcom Super League, from Kakao Games, a mobile tactical RPG crossover on beta-test (2018-2019).
+Unlike the other two games, it is neither connected to both and there is no plot or backstory behind the game’s events.

 Development and release

 Three Wonders was released in the arcades on May 20, 1991.
 A version for the Capcom Power System Changer was planned and previewed but never released.

 In 1998, it was ported to the PlayStation and Sega Saturn and published by Xing Entertainment.
 Three Wonders was also included in the 2006 Capcom Classics Collection Vol. 2 on the PlayStation 2 and Xbox, Capcom Classics Collection Remixed on the PSP and Capcom Arcade 2nd Stadium.

+Characters from Three Wonders would go on to appear in other Capcom games.
+Lou appears in Marvel vs. Capcom: Clash of Super Heroes (1998) as an assist character.
+Siva was later adapted into the playable character Shiba Shintaro in Cannon Spike (2000).

 Reception

 In Japan, Game Machine listed Three Wonders on their August 1, 1991 issue as being the fifth most-successful table arcade unit of the month.
-Retro Gamer regarded 3 Wonders as a good alternative to Biomechanical Toy.
+Retro Gamer regarded Three Wonders as a good alternative to Biomechanical Toy.
 GameFan reviewed the PlayStation version as inferior to the original arcade game due to bad quality converted graphics.